Emerson/ServicesExample/README.md

 ---
 ### [Web-UI](https://github.com/Emerson/ServicesExample/tree/master/Web-UI)
 The first steps of an **Ember-CLI** app that will _(eventually)_ act as the front-end of the site.

+## Notes

+* Due to the nature of token based authentication, in the wild this ecosystem would need to be run over SSL to avoid man in the middle attacks.